Fernandina's flicker: Distribution and habitat

-Fernandina's flicker is endemic to Cuba.
+Fernandina's flicker is endemic to Cuba, where it occurs primarily in lowland open-palm savannah and dry savanna, dry forests,pastures, swampy forest, forest edges, and sometimes in dense woodlands.
+It is closely associated with palm trees, particularly the Sabal palmetto (Saval parviflora) and the royal palm (Roystonea regia).
 Though it was apparently never common, it was formerly found across the island.
 Now, however, it is restricted to isolated locations in nine of the country's 15 provinces: Camagüey, Cienfuegos, Granma, Holguín, Las Tunas, Matanzas, Pinar del Río, Santiago de Cuba, and Villa Clara.
 The largest population is found in Zapata Swamp, where some 120 pairs are estimated to live, though this number may have dropped following recent hurricanes.

-Fernandina's flicker's natural habitats include dry forests, dry savanna, swamps, and pastures.

 Behavior

-Though not a particularly social bird, Fernandina's flicker will sometimes form loose colonies of up to 15 pairs.
+Though not a particularly social bird, populations of Fernandina's flicker in the Zapata Swamp have been observed forming loose colonies.
 It regularly fights with other woodpeckers.

 Feeding

-Like its congeners, Fernandina's flicker often forages—primarily for ants, but also for other insects, worms, grubs and seeds—on the ground.
+Like other flickers, Fernandina's flicker often forages on the ground; it primarily feeds on ants, but will also pursue other insects, worms, grubs, and seeds.
 It uses its strong bill to probe the ground and flick aside leaf litter.
+In addition to ground foraging, it also feeds on ants & termites found in both live and dead palms, particularly during the wet season when the ground is flooded.

 Breeding

+A female Fernandina's flicker poking her head out of a nesting cavity.

-Fernandina's flicker breeds between March and June; during courtship, pairs regularly engage in high-flying chases.
-Like all woodpeckers, it is a cavity nester.
-Recent fieldwork has shown that it prefers to use nest holes started by West Indian woodpeckers (Melanerpes superciliaris); the flicker drives off the original owners, finishes off the excavation work, and moves in.
+Fernandina's flicker breeds between March and June.
+From late December through January courtship takes place, during which pairs regularly engage in high-flying chases.
+Nest excavation begins in February or March.
+Like all woodpeckers, it is a cavity nester, and nests primarily in palms of genuses Copernicia, Sabal, and Roystonea.
+It is also known to nest in other palms such as juçara (Euterpe edulis) and wild tamarind (Lysiloma latisiliquum).
+Fernandina's flicker prefers to use nest holes started by West Indian woodpeckers (Melanerpes superciliaris); the flicker drives off the original owners, finishes off the excavation work, and moves in.

+Nests are about 4.37 m from the ground, with the entrance being 9.1 cm across; the nest chamber is .59 m deep and 29.4 cm in diameter.

 The female lays a clutch of three to five white eggs, which are incubated for a period of about 18 days.
 The young fledge after 22 days.
+West Indian woodpeckers, which are highly territorial, have been observed destroying and preying on eggs and chicks of Fernandina's flicker.

+Although it is predominantly a solitary breeder, with aggression between individuals and pairs common, the formation of loose colonies of up to about 15 birds during breeding season has been observed at Bermejas in the Zapata Swamp.
+It is possible that the environmental conditions of this area - access to water in the dry season, soft ground, and low secondary growth - are a requirement for colonial breeding, with sufficient resources encouraging the birds to nest closer together.